warren-bank/mirror-XMail-mail-server/Readme.txt

 	Fixed a bug in the XMail's  sendmail  implementation that made it to skip cascaded command line parameters ( -Ooet ).
 	Implemented a new XMail's  sendmail  switch -i to relax the <CR><LF>.<CR><LF> ond of message indicator.
+Date 19-12-2001	1.3
+	 ORBS maps test removed due old ORBS dead, the SERVER.TAB variable "CustMapsList" can be used to setup new ORBS ( and other ) maps.
+	 Fixed a bug in XMail's  sendmail  that was introduced in version 1.2 and made it to incorrectly interpret command line parameters.
+	 Fixed a bug that made XMail to not correctly recognize user type characters when lowercase.
+	 Fixed a bug that caused XMail to not start is the MAIL_ROOT environment variable had a final slash on Windows.
+	 Added a new filter return code ( 97 ) to reject messages without notification and without frozen processing.
+	 Added two new command line options  -MR  and  -MS  to set the I/O socket buffers sizes in bytes ( do not use them if You don't know what You're doing ).
+	 Changed system library to have a better performace, expecially on the Windows platform.
+	 Users that are using XMail mainly inside their local LAN are strongly encouraged to switch to this version.
+	 Fixed a bug that enabled insertion of aliases that overlapped real accounts.